natalie-kate/date-night/TESTING.md

      Fixed all the semi-colons.
 I had two read only warnings.
 This was due to me using length as a variable name so I renamed it which did the trick.
 Again $ for jquery was being flagged aswell as google (for google maps) for being undefined so I added in /*globals $:false */ and /*globals google:false */ to stop them being flagged.
      The other undefined variables I went though and declared them all.
-     It was flagging initMap as unused.
-This is due to its not called in my JS file but by the google maps API when a going out result creates the script for it.
-So its been left as is.
+     It was flagging initMap as unused, this is due to it not being called in my JS file.
+It is called however by the google maps API when a going out result creates the script for it.
+So it has been left as is.

     ### Final testing